sberdevices/vps-sdk-unity/README.md

 Just clone this repository.
 Requires installed [Git-LFS](https://git-lfs.github.com).

-You can also add git URL to the Package Maneger UI in your project dependencies:
+You can also add git URL to the **Unity Package Manager** UI in your project dependencies:
 ```
 https://github.com/sberdevices/vps-sdk-unity.git?path=/Assets/
 ```

 ## Examples

-SDK includes an example scene with basic setup and graphics.
+SDK includes an example scene with a basic VPS setup and graphics.
 Load project in Unity Editor and open `Scenes/TestScene`.

 You can run this scene in Editor or build it on your mobile device.